A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: A probabilistic view on Theorem

 \subsection{Some exceptional cases}

-Heuristic \ref{heu:ProbilityTauSurjective} fails for some classes of number fields due to structural reasons.
+Heuristic~\ref{heu:ProbilityTauSurjective} fails for some classes of number fields due to structural reasons.
 All the number fields that we found by computer search are totally imaginary.
-The next proposition gives a criterion, when the conditions of Theorem \ref{thm:TauCriterion} cannot be satisfied for CM fields.
+The next proposition gives a criterion, when the conditions of Theorem~\ref{thm:TauCriterion} cannot be satisfied for CM fields.

-Note that it might nevertheless be possible to establish the $\mathbf{cl}^{S_p}$-Hilbert 90 property for $K_1^{cycl}/K$ to conclude \hyperref[conj:GrossKuzmin]{GKC} for CM fields by Proposition \ref{prop:CMTransfer}.
+Note that it might nevertheless be possible to establish the $\mathbf{cl}^{S_p}$-Hilbert~90 property for $K_1^{cycl}/K$ to conclude \hyperref[conj:GrossKuzmin]{GKC} for CM fields by Proposition~\ref{prop:CMTransfer}.
 If $K$ is a CM field $K/\QQ$ is Galois, then $\tau_p$ can only be surjective if there are one or two places above $p$.
-In the first case, the $\mathbf{cl}^{S_p}_{(p)}$-Hilbert 90 property is immediate for various reasons.
-In the second case, let $\mathfrak{p}$, $\mathfrak{q}$ be the places above $p$.
-Then the fixed field of $D(\mathfrak{p}/p)=D(\mathfrak{q}/p)$ is quadratic.
-If it is real, Conjecture \ref{conj:FailiureBound} predicts the failure for at most finitely many primes.
-If it is imaginary quadratic, Heuristic \ref{heu:ProbilityTauSurjective} together with Proposition \ref{prop:BoundForExpectedValue} predicts that for at most $\mathcal{O}(\log \log x)$ primes $\leq x$ the map $\tau^{\mathfrak{p}}$ is not surjective.
+In the first case, the $\mathbf{cl}_{[p]}$-Hilbert~90 property is immediate for various reasons.